stollcri/UA-3460-560-P2/README.md

-# This is a shared repository for Project #2 in 3460:560
+## This is a shared repository for Project #2 in 3460:560
+* Patrick Lemmon
+* Christopher Stoll